What is the Dampness of the Wall

 Integral damp proofing

-This consists of adding certain waterproofing compounds with the concrete mix to increase impermeability.
+This consists of adding certain waterproofing compounds to the concrete mix to increase impermeability.
 Such compounds are available in marker in liquid or powder form.
 In general, one kg of waterproofing compound is added to one bag of cement.

-Hunting of Dam pness of Wall
+Hunting of Dampness of Wall

 This consists of depositing an imperious layer of rich cement mortar over the surface to waterproof the operation carried with the use of a cement gun.